 - Have a Member’s name removed as a cosponsor of a bill or resolution (this request may also be made by the original sponsor of the measure);

 - Include extraneous material exceeding two pages in the Congressional Record, which must be accompanied by a cost estimate from Government Publishing Office.

 Members are allowed to be absent and excused on grounds of necessity which can include a death in the family, illness or official business.
 A request for a leave of absence should be made through the Cloakroom and signed by the appropriate party leader.
 Such requests are laid before the House each evening, accepted by unanimous consent, and made a part of the Congressional Record.

 Extension of Remarks:

-Pursuant to the Speaker’s announced policy of January 3, 2017, the Chair may recognize Members for special-order speeches for up to four hours.
-Special-order speeches may not go beyond 10:00 p.m.
-The four-hour limitation is divided between the Majority and Minority parties.
+Pursuant to the Speaker’s announced policy of January 6, 2015, the Chair may recognize Members for special order speeches for up to four hours.
+Special order speeches may not go beyond 10:00 p.m.
+The four-hour limitation is divided between the majority and minority parties.
 Each party is entitled to reserve its first hour for respective leaderships or their designees.
-The second hour reserved to each party is divided into two 30-minute periods.
+The second hour reserved to each party is divided into 2 30-minute periods.

 Any questions concerning special orders should be directed to the Cloakrooms.